 - Unless otherwise given permission by your instructor, all cell phones and laptop computers must be turned off and placed out of sight.
-Personal electronic devices of any kind are not allowed once class has begun. - Text messaging is not allowed in the classroom, you will be asked to leave the classroom if you engage in text messaging. - During regular exams and the final, you must turn off all your cell phones, laptops, PDA's, ipads, etc. and put them in your backpacks and put your backpacks in the front of the class.
-If you have an electronic communication device with you during the exam, you will receive a zero on the exam regardless of whether you use it or not.
+Personal electronic devices of any kind are not allowed during lecture. - You can use your laptop during the time we work on worksheet problems. - Text messaging is not allowed in the classroom, you will be asked to leave the classroom if you engage in text messaging. - During regular exams and the final, you must turn off all your cell phones, laptops, PDA's, ipads, etc. If you have an electronic communication device with you during the exam, you will receive a zero on the exam regardless of whether you use it or not.
 This is absolutely non-negotiable.